 Scotland has so much to offer the association market.
 Our pioneering spirit goes back centuries and we are still at the forefront of many world-leading projects and innovations today.
 We are an inclusive country, welcoming to all with a love of our culture, our lands and traditions.
 We want delegates who come to Scotland to experience all of this and return to experience this with their family and friends.

-Patrick Lamont, Business Events Policy Specialist
+Patrick Lamont, Business Events Policy Engagement Manager

 Patrick Lamont at ICCA Global Association Community Forum

 I have worked for VisitScotland Business Events team since 2016.
 My role has adapted and evolved since I joined, and at the moment I work across several of our key projects including the National Conference Bid Fund, the Journey to Change marketing campaign and the newly launched Transformation Protocol.
 I see my role as one that is to help promote Scotland as a destination for all types of business events, and to work with both our key partners and clients to help make their events as successful as possible.
 We have just begun an important transition towards aligning conference support to Scottish Government policy, and really trying to help government understand that conferences can be catalysts for change, not just economic events – and that’s something I’m very excited to be involved with.

 My background in events was a bit different – I was working in Afghanistan for an NGO when I became involved with TED and helped to organise the first ever TEDx conference in Kabul in 2012.
 When I finally moved home to Scotland in 2016, I was really keen to work for VisitScotland, and the opportunity to work in business events again was one I was delighted to take.